perchouli/codernitydb/docs/server.rst

     as CodernityDB test suite ?

-Here you will find some screenshots from the interface:
+Here you will find some screen shots from the interface:

 .. image:: CodernityDB_HTTP_new_doc.png
 .. image:: CodernityDB_HTTP_index_overview.png